jchin1968/presentations/deck/automated-testing/overview/slides.md

 ???
 - Unit - individual functions or methods
 - Integration - interaction between two systems
-- Functional - verify business requirements by development team
+- Functional - verify business requirements by development team using Behat or PHPUnit
-- Acceptance - validation by end-users
+- Acceptance - validation by end-users using Behat
 - Performance - how fast pages load up, handling user load
 - Penetration - security

 ---
 # Tools for Drupal
+- Unit, Integration
+  - PHPUnit
+- Functional, Acceptance
+  - PHPUnit, Test Traits, Selenium, Behat
+- Performance
-- Performance - ApacheBench, JMeter, Siege
+  - ApacheBench, JMeter, Siege
+- Penetration
-- Security - Kali Linux (Nmap, Metasploit)
+  - Kali Linux - Nmap, Metasploit
-- Unit - PHP Unit
-- Functional - PHPUnit, Test Traits, Selenium, Behat

 ???
 - While PHPUnit can be used for functional and/or user acceptance tests, as we will see later on, Behat provides a framework which makes it easy to transform written user stories into automated tests
 - Behat is easy for non-developers to understand and therefore they can help define the tests

 ---
 # What is Behat?
 - PHP implementation of Cucumber
+- Behavior Driven Development (BDD)
-- BDD framework
+- Human-Readable Stories

 ???
 - PHP implementation of Cucumber which is a Ruby test framework based on BDD (behavior driven development)